cloudifyjs/restful/README.md

 })
 ```

-If you are implementing any vendor not supported yet by `@cloudifyjs/restful`, feel free to create a pull request and add it to the core.
+If you are implementing any vendor not supported yet by `@cloudifyjs/restful`, feel free to create a pull request and suggest it built-in vendors.

 ## License